Generalized Mean Absolute Directional Loss for Machine Learning Trading Models: Introduction

-The main idea of this paper is to improve the architecture of testing algorithmic investment strategies with special attention to the process of hyperparameter tuning and estimation.
-Within various issues affecting the optimization process, we can distinguish the following: the selection of adequate training, validation, and testing periods; the choice of the wide range of asset classes; forward-looking and data-snooping bias in buy/sell signals; the lack of sensitivity analysis measuring the impact of various parameters on final results; and improper loss function.
-The last one is especially important for us because it strongly affects the whole optimization and estimation process and its results.
+The main idea of this paper is to improve the methodology of evaluating algorithmic investment strategies, with particular focus on the loss function used during model training and hyperparameter tuning.
+Within the various identified issues affecting the optimization process, we distinguish the following: selection of adequate training, validation, and testing periods; coverage of diverse asset classes; forward-looking and data-snooping bias in buy/sell signals; lack of sensitivity analysis; and improper loss function choice.
+The last issue is especially important because it directly shapes the entire optimization process and its outcomes.